What are decodable texts?

 PLD offers 4 Reading Book Sets listed on our website with sample pages from every single book included so you can flick through to see what they look like and consider whether they will meet your needs.
 Simply click the product cover image or the ‘eye’ icon underneath it to check them out yourself.

-Home Reading Sets – comprised of almost 30 titles
+Home Reading Sets – comprised of between 10 – 30 titles

 For more information on these cost-effective book sets, please view the flyer.
 If you would like to view the reading books within the office, please email us to make an appointment.
 Alternatively, click on the links above to view sample pages of each set online.

 Useful Parent Education Video – Repeated Reading for Early Readers